No results for ""

 Primary context kind

-Some customers are billed by contexts.
-For these customers, LaunchDarkly only charges for contexts from the primary context kind.
+For billing purposes, LaunchDarkly only charges for contexts from the primary context kind, called MAU.
 LaunchDarkly calculates this as the context kind with the largest number of unique contexts that evaluate, initialize, or identify any flag from a client-side SDK over a given calendar month.

 To learn more about context kinds, read Context kinds.
 To learn more about billing by contexts, read Calculating billing.